theteladras/vscode-selection-manager/README.md

 ---
 #### >Snake to Camel case Selection
 the selected snake case text will be turned to camel case _(eg. call_async -> callAsync)_

+---
+#### >Length of Selection
+pops an alert, in the bottom right corner, with the information of the length of the selected text